SharePoint/sp-dev-docs/docs/schema/field-element-list.md

 </tr>
 <tr class="odd">
 <td align="left"><p>**MaxLength**</p></td>
 <td align="left"><p>Optional **Integer</span>.
 Specifies the maximum number of characters allowed in a field value.
 Edit forms are adjusted to enforce this value, which is validated on the client.
-If the user attempts to enter more than the number of characters set by <span class="keyword">MaxLength**, an error message appears.</p></td>
+If the user attempts to enter more than the number of characters set by **MaxLength**, an error message appears.</p></td>
 </tr>
 <tr class="even">
 <td align="left"><p>**Min**</p></td>